 All of these Pinterest projects give me ideas on what kind of game tables are best for use in my home.
 I hope that you enjoyed looking at these as much as I did!
 I still don’t quite know how I’m going to build it, what colors I’ll use, or any details.
 That will all come together as I build it.

-I will share photos of my game table after it’s completed.
+I will share photos of my game table once I complete it.
 It may be several weeks before ya’ll see it as I have several projects in the works as well as my garden giving me tons of canning and freezing to do!

 Please take a minute to like DIY Home & Garden on Facebook.
 We will be having a Facebook contest very soon and I’d love our readers to be able to participate!